nnn

 14) Falafel Bowl

-I absolutely love crafting authentic falafels, but deep-frying these little green miracles isn’t always doable due to time constraints, so I offer a quick and easy alternative.
-I pan crisped some chickpeas with a bit of cumin, coriander, and garlic until crunchy.
-A few drizzles of tahini mixed with lemon and water, and you’re done!
-This is a simple alternative to falafel.
+I really enjoy making real falafels, but frying these little green wonders is not always possible so I offer a quicker method.
+I pan crisped some chickpeas with a sprinkle of cumin, coriander, and garlic until they were crunchy.
+A drizzle or two of tahini mixed with lemon and water and you were done!
+This is a great substitute for falafel.

 15) Thai Basil Chicken Bowl

-This is the bowl I make when I want to be bold with the flavor and don’t want to settle.
-For my stir fry I use ground chicken, garlic, Chinese broccoli, and a splash of soy sauce with sugar.
-I like to finish it off with a large handful of basil.
-If you can, top it with a fried egg with crispy edges.
-Just having basil in the kitchen makes it a happier place.
+I focus on making this bowl when I want to be extra adventurous with the flavors and really go for it.
+When making my stir fry, I add ground chicken, some chopped garlic, some Chinese broccoli, a bit of soy sauce, and a pinch of sugar.
+To top it off, I add a large handful of basil.
+If you can do it, add a fried egg on top with some crispy edges.
+Just having basil makes the kitchen a happier place.

 16) Ginger Meatball Bowl

-Meatballs are one of my favorite foods because of their versatility.
-You can bake or pan-sear them then dress them with a homemade sesame-ginger sauce (soy sauce, ginger, garlic, and honey).
-Add some broccoli or green beans to collect the extra glaze.
+Meatballs are among my favorite foods and I can have them in numerous different ways.
+You can either bake them or pan-sear them and then drizzle them with a homemade sesame-ginger sauce ( soy sauce, ginger, garlic and honey).
+Feel free to toss in some broccoli or green beans to soak up the extra glaze.
 This dish is particularly quick to prepare when someone comments that they “only need to try one” while you are serving.

 17) Steak Chimichurri Bowl

-Instead of spending a fortune at the steakhouse, you can use a small amount of steak for this dish.
-Prepare your steak to your preferred level of doneness and cut it into thin slices.
-Then, add some chimichurri on top to allow the herbs to mingle with the meat while it’s still warm.
-To make it a little heartier, I like to include some roasted peppers or potatoes.
-If your steak is a tad bit overcooked, the chimichurri will still bring an enjoyable bold and fresh taste.
+Save your money from the steak house and spend it instead on this dish with a tiny bit of steak.
+Cook your steak to your level of preference, cut it into thin strips, and add some chimichurri on top to let the herbs seep into the meat when it’s still warm.
+To make it a bit heartier, I like to add some roasted peppers or potatoes.
+If your steak is just a little overcooked, the chimichurri will still add that nice strong and fresh flavor to it.

 18) Miso Mushroom Bowl

-It is warm and inviting like a cozy winter sweater.
-Take your time on this step and sauté the brown mushrooms until fully caramelized.
-After that, add butter and miso.
-The glossy sauce will coat the mushrooms.
+This dish is warm and inviting, like a cozy winter sweater.
+This step will take some time, but we recommend caramelizing the brown mushrooms.
+Once caramelized, add butter and miso.
+The sauce will become glossy as it coats the mushrooms.
 If you want to add a splash of green, add scallions and spinach.

 19) Veggie Bibimbap Bowl